pawarbi/pawarbi/README.md

 My name is Sandeep Pawar.
-I am a Simulation and Data Analytics Engineer.
-You can connect with you on Twitter at @PawarBI.
+I am a Data Science professional currently working at Humana.
+You can connect with me on Twitter at @PawarBI.

 <!--
 **pawarbi/pawarbi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.